raffazizzi/gatsby-ceteicean-workshop/README.md

 ### Verovio
 * integrate Verovio in a component via useEffect and add some interactivity through state management: [`Verovio.js`](https://github.com/raffazizzi/gatsby-ceteicean-workshop/blob/complete/src/pages/verovio.js)

+### DocBook

+A simple DocBook example showcases how the CETEIcean plugins can be used with other non-TEI XML formats.

 ### Applying TEI transformations

 Transformations can be queued pre- and post- processing by gatsby-transformer-ceteicean.
 They are processed before ingestion into the GraphQL layer.